Community Capital of Vermont (CCVT)

 - Food, Farms & Forests Fund: In 2015, VCLF launched this new, dedicated loan fund to consolidate, grow, and sustain the capital and supporting services that VCLF makes available to meet the needs of small farms, food producers, and the working landscape throughout Vermont.

 The Vermont Farm Fund is a revolving loan program of The Center for an Agricultural Economy that, in partnership with Pete's Greens, provides no-hassle, friendly-term loans to Vermont farmers and food producers.

-The WCEDP promotes economic development in Windham County by providing funds to stimulate job creation through business start-up, expansion, or relocation; encourage entrepreneurial activity; and strengthen economic development infrastructure.
-Program funds are available through direct low-interest loans for businesses, competitive grants for nonprofit organizations and municipalities, and non-competitive grants and incentives.
+The WCEDP promotes economic development in Windham County by providing funds to stimulate job creation through business start-up, expansion, or relocation.
+Additionally, the program encourages entrepreneurial activity, and the strengthening of economic development infrastructure to ensure a strong foundation for transformational economic activity.

-Yankee Farm Credit strives to make a positive difference serving the agricultural community by offering reliable, cost-effective services and assuring cooperative viability.
+Farm Credit East strives to make a positive difference serving the agricultural community by offering reliable, cost-effective services and assuring cooperative viability.